-Six publications (Information Booklets) provide detailed information concerning the scoring of Regents Examinations administered in January in the following subject areas: English Language Arts; Algebra I; Geometry; Algebra II; the Sciences; and Global History and Geography II.
-For information on scoring the restricted Regents Examination in Physical Setting/Physics, refer to the instructions provided in the Regents Examination in Physical Setting/Physics, Restricted Edition, Directions for Administering and Scoring, January Administration and in the Physical Setting/Physics scoring key and rating guide.
+Seven publications (Information Booklets) provide detailed information concerning the scoring of Regents Examinations administered in June and August in the following subject areas: English Language Arts; Algebra I; Geometry; Algebra II; the Sciences; Global History and Geography II; and United States History and Government.
 These publications are available on the Department's website.
 Schools must distribute copies to the teachers involved in the scoring of these examinations several days in advance of the Regents Examination period.